cashmusic/platform/README.md

 Long-term goal is to use standardized requests/responses to enable full action chaining for new functionality.

-# Hacking on CASH Music
+# Getting the CASH Music codebase

 To hack on CASH Music DIY, first grab the git repo: